Diana L Theiss PhD, LISW-S - Practice Owner

 About Shannon:

 I am a Masters level social worker devoted to working with individuals and families to regain healthy emotional functioning.
-I offer evening and weekend appointments.

 Are you struggling with a moment or even perhaps a lifetime of brokenness?
 These moments in time aren't easy to cope with on your own.
 It is my passion to help you work through these situations in a non-judgmental empathetic environment.
 It is important to me that we work together as a team to reach your own personal emotional goals.